topo-gps/ios-manual/en/settings/camera.rst

 Larger photo sizes imply sharper photos, but also require more storage space.

 This setting is only relevant for the photos stored in Topo GPS.
-If you have enabled access to selected photos your photo library in the :ref:`iOS device settings <sec-settings-device>` the photos are always saved in the original resolution in your photo library.
+Photos that are saved in your :ref:`photo library <settings-device>` are always saved in the original resolution.